Surquillo: 20th century

 At the beginning of the 20th century, Tomás Marsano would begin to urbanize part of Miraflores and Surquillo, the latter with the founding of the urbanization known as "Surquillo" (currently called Surquillo Viejo), through the Compañía Urbanizadora Surquillo, which owned land in this part of the capital, including the La Calera de La Merced and Primavera haciendas.

 Old façade of the entrance to the Miraflores Municipal Cemetery (current Surquillo Municipal Cemetery).

 However, Surquillo was urbanized differently than that used in Miraflores.
 Surquillo was designed with blocks of the same size as those from Miraflores, but with long, narrow and more economical lots.
 Likewise, no park was laid out unlike what happened in Miraflores.
 These lands were sold mainly to low-income migrants from the south of the country.
 Furthermore, the urban authorization for which the inhabitants of Surquillo paid was not delivered.
 According to the former mayor of Miraflores, Eduardo Villena Rey, Tomás Marsano promised to implement the area with water, drainage, paving and sidewalks, but he failed to fulfill said contract.
 Miraflores proposed providing basic services to the Surquillo neighborhood, but the residents refused because they believed it would exempt Tomás Marsano from his obligations as an urban developer.
-Eventually, Miraflores reached an agreement with Tomás Marsano, where he gave up a 10,000m2 land on the La Calera de la Merced farm for the construction of the new Miraflores Municipal Cemetery (current Surquillo Municipal Cemetery).
+Eventually, Miraflores reached an agreement with Tomás Marsano, where he gave up a 10,000 m^{2} land on the La Calera de la Merced farm for the construction of the new Miraflores Municipal Cemetery (current Surquillo Municipal Cemetery).

 1944 map of Miraflores, including Surquillo Viejo (upper right).

 In the first years since its urbanization, the proliferation of narrow alleys and small country houses was generated, due to the typology of large lots for people with limited resources.
 Subsequently, the population of Surquillo grew rapidly, going from 7,000 inhabitants in 1935 to 40,000 in 1949.
 Prior to its urbanization, according to the Gazetteer of Peru, Surquillo had a population of 120 inhabitants in 1922.
 In the 1930s, large industrial factories appeared, due to the fact that it had a working-class neighborhood with large, low-cost land and the lack of zoning in the area.

 Before 1949, Surquillo belonged to the Miraflores district as the "Fundo de Surquillo", from which it would be separated on July 15 of that same year at the request of a group of owners, during the presidency of Manuel Odría, by means of the Decree Law No. 11058 for being a district that is too large to take care of the needs of its increasingly growing population, as well as for not providing basic services to Surquillo.
 The limits established for the district were the following: